-On April 13, 2018, the Company acquired Corex Gold Corporation ("Corex") as approved by Corex shareholders pursuant to a special meeting held on April 4, 2018.
-Under the terms of the Agreement, each Corex shareholder received 0.95 common shares of Minera Alamos Inc. in exchange for each Corex share held.
-The business combination was completed by way of share exchange pursuant to a statutory plan of arrangement under the Business Corporations Act (British Columbia) resulting in Corex becoming a wholly owned subsidiary of Minera Alamos Inc.
+On April 13, 2018, the Company acquired Corex Gold Corporation ("Corex") whereby each Corex shareholder received 0.95 common shares of Minera Alamos Inc. in exchange for each Corex share held.
+Corex remains a wholly owned subsidiary of Minera Alamos Inc.

-In September 2020, the Company finalized definitive option agreements through its subsidiary Minera Mirlos S. De R.L.
-DE C.V. and arm's length parties to acquire 100% of the Cerro de Oro project comprising the Zacatecas I and Zacatecas II concessions near Concepcion del Oro, Zacatecas, Mexico.
-The acquisition of the two core claims in the district that contain a significant gold prospect increase the Company's total claim holdings in the Concepcion del Oro district to approximately 6,500 ha in size.
-The agreements convey 100% ownership to the Company with no underlying royalties subject to the Company meeting a schedule of payments.
+In September 2020, the Company finalized definitive option agreements with arms length parties (through its subsidiary Minera Mirlos S. De R.L.
+DE C.V.) to acquire 100% of the Cerro de Oro project, which comprise the Zacatecas I and Zacatecas II concessions near Concepcion del Oro, Zacatecas, Mexico.
+The acquisition of these two core claims in a district that contains significant gold prospects increases the Company's total claim holdings in the Concepcion del Oro district to approximately 6,500 ha.
 In August 2024, the final payment was made to complete the Company's earn-in of 100% interest in the Zacatecas I and II properties with no outstanding royalties.

-The Company's current focus is the advancement of its Santana gold mine in Sonora, Mexico located about two and a half hours drive northeast of the City of Obregon as well as the ongoing permitting activities related to the Cerro de Oro development project located in Zacatecas, Mexico.
-At Santana a pre-commercial bulk sample was mined and processed in 2018 and early 2019 followed by a construction decision in Q1 2020.
+The Company's current focus is (i) the advancement of its Santana gold mine in Sonora, Mexico located about two and a half hours drive northeast of the City of Obregon; (ii) ongoing permitting activities related to the Cerro de Oro development project located in Zacatecas, Mexico; and (iii) the project development of the newly acquired Copperstone project.

+At Santana, a pre-commercial bulk sample was mined and processed in 2018 and early 2019 followed by a construction decision in Q1 2020.
 Despite some initial delays caused by the COVID 19 pandemic, construction activities were largely complete by the end of Q2 2021.
-During the second half of 2021, mining activities were initiated to open up the Nicho Norte starter pit and gold leaching operations were commissioned at the end of August 2021.
+During the second half of 2021, mining activities at Santana were initiated to open up the Nicho Norte starter pit and gold leaching operations were commissioned at the end of August 2021.